View any updates made to the page, with the most recent listed first.

 - For private site fundraising, the number of fundraisers will be set by the terms of the relevant agreement with the site owner.

 Review how you process donations.
-To adhere to social distancing guidance and good sanitation practices, you should review how you take payments and handle donations.
+To adhere to social distancing guidance and good hygiene practices, you should review how you take payments and handle donations.
 All solutions need to meet the standards on processing donations in section 4 of the code.

 Review how you collect donor information.
 Only ask donors to fill out information in a way that can be done safely and so you can maintain social distancing.
 For example, using a tablet that is on a stand which enables you to maintain social distancing rather than physically handing the tablet to an individual and ensure that you clean it before and after each use.
 Alternative options and use of technology may be able to explored to collect donor information as long as they enable you to always meet those guidelines.